2016–2017 Cook Inlet natural gas leak

+The Cook Inlet natural gas leak began in December 2016 when a pipeline ruptured, resulting in an underwater methane leak beneath Turnagain Arm in Cook Inlet near Nikiski, Alaska.

+Outcome

-In December 2016, a natural gas pipeline running beneath Turnagain Arm in Cook Inlet, near Nikiski, Alaska, southwest of Anchorage ruptured, leaking large quantities of natural gas into the water.
-The escaped gas rose and was released into Earth's atmosphere after clearing the surface.
-An estimated 6 - 8.8 million litres (210,000 - 310,000 cubic feet) of natural gas was released from the damaged pipe per day.
+The escaped gas rose into Earth's atmosphere after clearing the surface.
+An estimated 6 to 8.8 million litres (210,000 to 310,000 cubic feet) of natural gas was released from the damaged pipe per day.
 The leak was first reported in February 2017.
 The pipeline operator, Hilcorp Energy, said that there was too much sea ice to safely launch a repair mission.
 They added that shutting off the flow of natural gas through the pipeline would compound the problem, because the pipe had previously been used to transport crude oil and the residual crude in the pipe would then be exposed to the sea water once the pipeline was depressurized.

 The leak was reported to be dry natural gas being sent to the platforms as fuel, which consists of 99% methane.
 Divers reported that the leak was caused by the pipeline being laid across a rock on the ocean floor, resulting in a small hole.

 Non-profit organizations representing the environment have either sued or expressed interest in suing Hilcorp Energy, claiming that the ongoing situation is a danger to beluga whales and other marine life.

 The leak was repaired April 13, 2017 when divers were able to install a clamp on the leaking pipe.